maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

     .. method:: set_edit_toolbar (toolbar)

-        Adds a :class:`HildonEditToolbar` to the window.
+        Adds a :class:`EditToolbar` to the window.
 Note that the toolbar is not automatically shown.
 You need to call :meth:`GtkWidget.show` on it to make it visible.
 It's also possible to hide the toolbar (without removing it) by calling :meth:`GtkWidget.hide` .

         A window can only have at most one edit toolbar at a time, so the previous toolbar (if any) is replaced after calling this function.

-        :param: toolbar: A :class:`HildonEditToolbar` , or None to remove the current one.
+        :param: toolbar: A :class:`EditToolbar` , or None to remove the current one.

         .. versionadded 2.2